wouterdewinter/deep-hive/README.md

     npm install

-Then run webpack to compile:
+For convenience, a bundle.js file has been committed in the repo.
+Run webpack to re-compile:

     npm run build